PenaSoftwareCraftsman/tic-tac-toe/NOTES.md

     - Third Column must have 3 rows ✅

 - Testing Player
-    - Should start named "X" 🚧
+    - Should start named "X" ✅
+    - Should be "O" when the player turn is changed and the player "X" turn pass 🚧